gevero/py_gmm/README.md

 1. Install docker on your machine (do this, and the following, as root if using linux).
 2. In the py_gmm base folder, the one that contains the Dockerfile, run `docker build --tag pygmm:1.0 .` to build the py_gmm image.
-3. Run `sudo docker run --publish 8888:8888 --detach --name pygmm pygmm:1.0` to start a container named **pygmm** and forward the 8888 port from the container to your machine.
+3. Run `docker run --publish 8888:8888 --detach --name pygmm pygmm:1.0` to start a container named **pygmm** and forward the 8888 port from the container to your machine.
 A jupyter server that is already running inside the container.
 4. Run `docker exec -it pygmm jupyter notebook list` to get the token that will give you access to the jupyter server.

 ## Installation the hard way